simon-p-r/require-plus/README.md

         extensions: ['.js','.json']
     };
-    // if options are not set the standard defaults shown above will be applied, however you must include a directory string in options object which is passed to constructor options.directory = ['./test', './some/path', './some/other/path'];
+    // if options are not set the standard defaults shown above will be applied, however you must include a directory string in options object which is passed to constructor options.directory = ['./test', './some/path', './some/other/path'] // can be a string or an array;
     var results = new Plus(options);
     console.log(results);
-    //results will contain a moduleSet object (tree of required objects created by constructor), settings (options object passed to constructor) and root (root directory which object tree is built from)
+    //results will contain a moduleSet object (tree of required objects created by constructor) and settings (options object passed to constructor)

 ##Todo